 These arbitration cost calculators estimate the overall cost of resolving a dispute via international arbitration.
 Cases can require thousands of hours of legal work, and since international arbitrations are private, the fees of the arbitrators and arbitral institutions administrating a dispute must also be paid, rather than being supported by State taxes.
 Since costs typically follow the event in international arbitration, however, the majority of these costs can potentially be recouped by the winning party.

 While many arbitral institutions, such as the ICC, have created online cost calculators of their own, such online cost calculators only estimate the ICC’s own administrative expenses and the fees to be paid to ICC arbitrators.
 While this is very useful information, and the ICC cost calculator can determine the approximate amount of the advance on costs that a party will be requested to pay the ICC, for instance, the figures it provides do not attempt to encompass the overall costs of a given arbitration.

-The remaining cost of international arbitration, which concerns a party’s costs to present its case, are not accounted for in the ICC cost calculator.
+The remaining costs of international arbitration, which concern a party’s costs to present its case, are not accounted for in institutional cost calculators.

 To fill the need for estimates of the total cost of resolving a dispute via international arbitration, we have taken the official cost calculators and gone one step further, adding automatic estimates to determine the remaining costs of an average arbitration.
 We have used models based on the best data available with respect to the time and cost of international arbitrations to do so.
 These calculators estimate the total cost of resolving a dispute via international arbitration automatically, including administrative costs, arbitrator fees, legal fees, expert costs and witness costs, i.e., what a party should expect to actually pay to resolve an international dispute by arbitration.

 ICC Arbitration Cost Calculator